sourcegraph/handbook/content/departments/engineering/teams/core-services/managed-services/index.md

 ## [Cody Gateway](../../cody/cody-gateway/index.md)

-> [!NOTE] Cody Gateway infrastructure is owned by the Core Services team, but the service is owned by #discuss-apis
+> [!NOTE] Cody Gateway infrastructure is owned by the Core Services team, but the service is owned by #discuss-cody-services.

 ## [Pings service](./pings.md)